 Feedback on satisfaction

-The two demonstrators have not been reviewed by a wide audience but only by the persons directly involved in the task JRA1.2.
+The two demonstrators have been reviewed by the persons directly involved in the task JRA1.2.

-Everybody agreed that both the assessed solutions required further customisation to be adopted as tool to implement the EGI Service Registry and Marketplace.
+The involved parties agreed that both the assessed solutions required further customisation to be able to serve as frameworks for the EGI Service Registry and Marketplace.

 Dissemination and exploitation plan

-The marketplace will become the main instrument to advertise the EGI services and to manage the customer service request.
-Considered its fundamental role, it will be operated directly by EGI and will be fully integrated with the EGI tool ecosystem.
+The EGI Marketplace will become the main instrument to advertise the EGI services, manage the customer service requests and facilitate access to services as much as possible.
+Considering this fundamental role, it will be operated directly by EGI and will be fully integrated with the EGI tool ecosystem.

-When operational, the marketplace will be linked to the EGI web site and customers will be redirected there to navigate into the EGI service catalogue and request access to one or more services.
+When operational, the marketplace will be linked/embedded to/in the EGI web site and customers will be redirected there to navigate into the EGI service catalogue and request access to one or more services.
 Existing of this new “door” to easily access the EGI services will be advertised using all the available EGI communication channels.

+Furthermore, the future inclusion of thematic providers and the eventual marketing of partner services will continuously expand the marketplace over time.

-Effectiveness of this new tool will be simply monitored counting the number of accesses and the service requests performed through it.
+Effectiveness of this new tool will be simply monitored by counting the number of accesses and the service requests performed through it.
 The latter value will be compared with the number of service requests done through the traditional channels.

 Future plans